ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 {{site.data.alerts.tip}}

-If you maintain the private network assigned to the cluster (10.0.0.0/24) and nodes' hostname and IP address, field `mac` (node's mac address) is the only field that you need to change in `inventory.yml` file.
-MAC addresses will be used to configure automatically DHCP server and assign the proper IP to each node.
+If you maintain the private network assigned to the cluster (10.0.0.0/24) and nodes' hostname and IP address, `mac` field (node's mac address) is the only that you need to change in `inventory.yml` file.
+MAC addresses are used by DHCP server to assign the proper IP to each node.

-This information can be taken when Raspberry PI is booted for first time during the firmware update step: see [Raspberry PI Firmware Update](/docs/firmware).
+MAC addresses can be obtained when Raspberry PI is booted for first time during the firmware update step: see [Raspberry PI Firmware Update](/docs/firmware).

 {{site.data.alerts.end}}